HCMID/ms-hackathon-2018/docs/index.md

 The hackathon is organized by undergraduate students and alumni of the [Manuscripts, Inscriptions and Documents Club](http://hcmid.github.io/) (HCMID) at the College of the Holy Cross.

+## Date, time, location

+Saturday, February 24, 9:00-4:30, on the third floor of Hogan Center at the College of the Holy Cross.

 ## More information